com4/wd-rs/README.md

 ## Installing

-Download a binary for your system from the [releases page](https://github.com/com4/wd-rs/releases) and put `warpdir` somewhere on your path.
+Download a binary for your system from the [downloads page](https://rc4.net/wd-rs/uv/download.html) and put `warpdir` somewhere on your path.

 ### Bash